To my beautiful, young gal pal:

 The world tells you that love is all about the romance and that it should always lead to sex, even if you’re not married to the person.
 What’s real love?
 Love isn’t a romantic comedy.
 It’s the person who is there for you, even if you’ve done the unthinkable.
 It’s the one who always forgives, always hopes, always cares about you because you are you, not with any conditions.
 Guard your heart.
 Don’t give your heart away to the next boy who says you’re cute.
 Keep it focused on Christ.
 There’s no need to rush into a romantic relationship.
 Don’t date just to date.
 If you are truly embracing Christ and His teachings, the right man for you will too.
 Relationships when you’re young have a definite impact on your future relationships and marriage, and emotional wounds can follow you into adulthood.
 Guard your heart, sweet girl.

-The world tells you that it’s a normal and natural have sex (or do “other” things, you know what I mean) and experiment with alcohol/drugs when you are young.
+The world tells you that it’s “normal” and “natural” to have sex (or do “other” things, you know what I mean) outside of marriage and to experiment with alcohol/drugs when you are young.
 I tell my children all the time that “God is in your heart.”
 He’s in your heart too, young friend, and my hope is that you realize the sacredness of your own body, this beautiful temple of the Holy Spirit.
 God created your body and misusing it by having sex before marriage or by getting drunk or any of those other unhealthy behaviors is desecrating this holy structure and the Holy Spirit that lives in you.

 The world tells you that you’re being responsible if you get on the Pill.
 Really?
 Wouldn’t the “responsible” thing be to control yourself and not have sex until after marriage – when you are ready to accept the full responsibility of the actions (a baby)?
 Here’s the truth about sex: it’s good.
 (And not in the way you’re thinking… I mean yes it is, in that way too, but stick with me here!)
 God created everything to be good, sex included.
 As a young person, it’s easy to see sex as just something you do, a purely physical thing, but it’s so much more than that.
 In the Theology of the Body, Pope St. John Paul II tells us that sex is a free, total, faithful, and fruitful gift of self.